 If the thought of cleaning and reorganizing your fridge sounds like the absolute-last-thing-you’d-ever-want-to-do this week, month or even year, then you might be needing some fridge-spiration!

-This year I started a project where I share what’s in my fridge weekly, follow me on Instagram @hellonutritarian and check out #52fridges and get the inspiration you need to turn your fridge into the clean-eating-machine you always dreamed it could be!
+I’ve been sharing my fridge on social media for years now and so many readers have messaged me to let me know that it inspires them to take action–so it’s time for you to get in on the fun!
+Here’s an easy way to get fridge-spired: follow me on Instagram @hellonutritarian and check out #52fridges and get the inspiration you need to turn your fridge into the clean-eating-machine you always dreamed it could be.

 You know that famous commercial line: “What’s in your wallet?”

-The point is, if you’re neglecting your fridge (which, let’s face it, is easy to do cause cleaning a fridge is a betch!), you’re neglecting your health.
-And, that is no longer acceptable!
+The point is, if you’re neglecting your fridge you’re neglecting your health.
+And, that is no longer acceptable.

 I won’t let you do it!